JeffIrwin/syntran/README.md

 Variable declarations use the [`let` keyword](https://doc.rust-lang.org/std/keyword.let.html) as in Rust.
 This is also similar to JavaScript, except there is no `var` keyword.
 Variables are mutable.

-Integer, float, string, and Boolean types are supported.
+Integer `i32` and `i64`, float `f32`, string `str`, and Boolean `bool` types are supported.
 Attempting operations on the wrong types yields an error, e.g. trying to add a bool or use logical `and` on an int or float.

 ```cpp
 let foo = 1;